ChaitanyaKhoje/amazon-recommendation-system/README.md

 **Possible solutions:**

-A sentiment analysis of users' reviews into positive, neutral, negative will help in understanding what users feel about the product they bought.
+A sentiment analysis of users' reviews into positive, neutral, negative will help in understanding what users feel about the review they bought.
 Product-to-Product relationships will tell us how products are related to each other which will further help in finding the correct products to recommend and a customer-to-customer collaborative filtering of products being bought will tell us how a user might be interested in the products that another user has already bought as they have common interests.